fgimian/flaskage/docs/overview.rst

   - **steps**: Test code which validates that each feature works as expected

-- **lib**: Supporting libraries you have developed for your web application
+- **lib**: Generic supporting libraries used by your application but are not application-specific

+- **requirements**: Python package requirements for development and production

 - **test**: Unit tests for testing your web application

   - **factories**: factories created using factory_boy that are used to create